innocenat/typingmania/README.md

 ### Using local file

 You can drag and drop valid `.typingmania` file to the game to load.
-Note that high score is not supported for locally-load file.
+In this case, high score is keyed by the file name.

 ### Typing